pond/dnd/party_oswen/campaign_9/journals/part_5.md

 So let's look for a stall that's more about books, stories, pamphlets - even politics, of which Sigil seems to have more than its fair share!

 Meanwhile Inafina finds (perception 16) a stall with fans, one of which have day and night on each side.
 We buy that, because it seems like a good bet, but don't stop there.
 Inafina says, "Wait, do we need one, or one *each?*" - and we realise we don't know!
 OK, so we might need *four* things.
 It didn't sound like it from Morden, but then again, better safe than sorry.
-Orville works on Oswen's theory and looks for stalls that might be political or stories.
+Orvil works on Oswen's theory and looks for stalls that might be political or stories.
 Flat perception 19.
 He flies up and sees the middle of the great bazaar.
 Someone is handing out flyers.
 OK, he reports back; we head to the middle to see what that's about, keeping our eye out as we go.

 It's for "The great debate".
 "What's the debate about?" we ask.
 It's a classic debate!
 Two factions of Sigil.
 Perfect!
 We have two sides, opposing in debate.
 One is the Athar, who we remember claim the gods are all false.
 The other side, The Mind's Eye, who are seekers who see experience and exploration as the path to divine godhood. *Everyone* can be a god.